ietf-rats-wg/eat/draft-ietf-rats-eat.md

 For example, the verifier may be configured with a root certificate or a master key by the verifier system administrator.

 Often an X.509 certificate or an endorsement carries more than just the verification key.
-For example, an X.509 certificate might have key usage constraints and an endorsement might have reference values.
+For example, an X.509 certificate might have key usage constraints, and an endorsement might have reference values.
 When this is the case, the key identifier must be either a protected header or in the payload, such that it is cryptographically bound to the EAT.
 This is in line with the requirements in section 6 on Key Identification in JSON Web Signature {{RFC7515}}.